cmudrc/pied-piper/paper/paper.md

 # Comparison to Existing Tools

 PiperABM’s strength lies in its opinionated support for resilience metrics, built-in animation utilities, and its minimal barrier for user-defined agent policies.
 Unlike Mesa or NetLogo, which require extensive boilerplate or domain-specific scripting, PiperABM users can implement new decision-making modules by inheriting from a common superclass.
 Compared to Repast, PiperABM remains lightweight and fully Pythonic, benefiting from the broad data science ecosystem without Java dependencies.

+# Acknowledgements

+This work was supported by the U.S. National Science Foundation (Grant RISE-1927718).

 # References